Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 3

-Supervised clinical practice (2,000-4,000 hours with a focus on relational and family therapy)
+Supervised clinical practice (2,000 to 4,000 hours, focused on relational and family work)

 4